ad-astra-8/thinkful-shopping-list-app-basic-design/README.md

 - check if the logic makes sense (*check if the JS functionality returns what we expect; **Example**: alert(VALUE-NAME) inside the function*)
-> the real life example: check if a click on the volume up button on the remote, the
+> the real life example: check if a click on the volume up button on the remote, will activate the expectd functionality on the TV (not to change the channels for example)